Oluadepe/alx-low_level_programming/0x18-dynamic_libraries/README.md

-This directory is about Dynamic libraries
+This repo is about "Dynamic Libraries" as part of the Training Module toward ALX Software Engineering Certification